warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 }
 ```

-Let's consider an example of how this can be done.
-Suppose you have a database of products for an online shop.
-The first version of a document might look like the example provided.

-<div></div>
+As the document doesn't have a description yet, someone might add one.

-> Second version (first revision) of the document, adding a description.
+> second revision of the document

 ```json
 {